rascol/Raspberry-Pi-PPS-Client/README.md

 Figure 1 is a distribution of the corrections (dark blue) made by pps-client to the system time of an RPi 2 over a 24 hour period and continuously accumulated in the file `/var/local/error-distrib` when `error-distrib=enable` was set in the pps-client configuration file.
 These time corrections are superimposed on jitter values (light blue) accumulated over the same period and stored in the file, `/var/local/jitter-distrib`, with `jitter-distrib=enable` set in the config.

 Jitter is the variation in the PPS delay reported to the controller by its kernel driver.
 After being cleaned up by the pps-client controller, corrections to the time never exceeded one microsecond in any second over this particular 24 hour period.
 This establishes that the system time is being maintained with a precision of 1 microsecond over this 24 hour period.
-Also, taking into account system offsets and uncertainties, absolute time accuracy is within 5 microseconds.
+Also, taking into account other system offsets and uncertainties, absolute time accuracy is within 5 microseconds.

 ![Offset Distribution](./figures/offset-distrib.png)

 Figure 2 shows the frequency offset of the system clock over the same 24 hour period.
 Frequency offset is the value, in parts per million of the uncorrected clock frequency, to which the system clock is adjusted in order to keep it continuously synchronized to the PPS signal.
 In the pps-client controller, it is the frequency offset that keeps the clock continuously synchronized to within 1 microsecond of the PPS rising edge.
 Also plotted is the Allan deviation of 1 minute samples in each 5 minute interval.
 This figure is a graph of data continuously accumulated in a 24 hour circular buffer and written to `/var/local/frequency-vars` at five minute intervals when `frequency-vars=enable` was set in the pps-client configuration file.

-The frequency offset is just following ambient temperature and temperature changes caused by processor activity.
+The frequency offset is compensating for ambient temperature and temperature changes caused by processor activity.
 Because the frequency offset is set by the pps-client controller, the frequency offset has noise that is introduced by jitter.
 But as the figure shows, the frequency noise indicated by the Allan deviation will only rarely exceed 20 parts per billion of the system clock oscillator frequency.
 That would result in a time drift rarely exceeding about 1.2 microseconds per minute.
 Consequently, not only is the system time error within 1 microsecond at the PPS edge but it is also within 1 microsecond at all times between PPS edges.

 ![Frequency Offset](./figures/frequency-vars.png)